-Paul Seeley is a senior associate in the Business Trial Practice Group in the Firm’s Los Angeles office and has been practicing since 2007.
+Paul Seeley is a partner in the Business Trial Practice Group in the firm’s Los Angeles office and has been practicing since 2007.

 Areas of Practice